 Olympic Coast, Washington

 When most people think of “world-class beaches,” Washington State doesn’t readily come to mind, but that’s precisely what makes it so easy to find a beach all to yourself here.
 Situated along the breathtaking Olympic Coast in between First and Third Beach is aptly named Second Beach.
 What makes this beach special is that visitors have to earn it.
 It’s only accessible via a winding, scenic, and relatively easy hiking trail.
-The scenery here is unlike almost any other beach on this list: a mix of classic Pacific Coast forest and rugged, rocky shoreline.
+The scenery here is unlike almost any other beach on this list: a mix of classic Pacific Coast forest and a rugged, rocky shoreline.
 Sea stacks are visible from shore, and seal and bald eagle sightings are almost guaranteed.
 In March/April and October, whales on their annual migrations can often be seen from land.

 Bound Brook Island

 Cape Cod, Massachusetts